QuiNovas/alembic-multischema/README.md

 #### kwargs:
   * schemas
   A list of schema names to run the function against.
 If omitted perSchema() will automatically generate a list of non-system schemas from the current database by using getAllNonSystemSchemas()
+  * exclude
+  A list of schema names to exclude from running the function against

 ### getAllSchemas()
   Returns a list of all schemas in the current database.
+#### kwargs:
+  * exclude
+  A list of schema names to exclude from running the function against

 ### getAllNonSystemSchemas()
   Returns a list of schemas in the current database, omitting information_schema and pg_catalog.
+#### kwargs:
+  * exclude
+  A list of schema names to exclude from running the function against

 ## Example Usage:
 ```